Twin Screw Pumps. One platform for product + CIP

 When is twin screw better than rotary lobe?

-Twin screw deserves a closer look when one pump platform needs to cover product transfer and CIP, or when the product is highly shear-sensitive, broad in viscosity range, or difficult to clean through a conventional layout.
-Rotary lobe pumps remain excellent for many sanitary PD duties.
+Twin screw deserves a closer look when one pump platform may need to cover product transfer and CIP, or when the product is highly shear-sensitive, broad in viscosity range, or difficult to clean through a conventional layout.
+Other sanitary PD pumps remain excellent for many transfer duties, so the choice should come from the duty point and cleaning requirement.

 What information does Triplex need to size one?